my-own-web-services/mows/README.md

 I don't love it.
 I like working on technical stuff a lot more.

 -   Explain the project
--   Give guidance on how to start
+-   Give guidance on how to develop the project and in the future apps for it

 ### Code